RalphHightower/blog/_posts/2025/06/2025-06-09-50WaysToLoseYourLover.md

 Under normal circumstances, and in a healthy political environment, a threat like this one would itself constitute a significant political controversy.

-Steve Benen
-Steve Benen is a producer for "[The Rachel Maddow Show](https://www.msnbc.com/rachel-maddow-show)," the editor of [MaddowBlog](https://www.msnbc.com/rachel-maddow-show) and an [MSNBC](https://www.msnbc.com/) political contributor.
+[Steve Benen](https://www.msnbc.com/author/steve-benen-ncpn433601) is a producer for "[The Rachel Maddow Show](https://www.msnbc.com/rachel-maddow-show)," the editor of [MaddowBlog](https://www.msnbc.com/rachel-maddow-show) and an [MSNBC](https://www.msnbc.com/) political contributor.
 He's also the bestselling author of ["Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past."](https://www.harpercollins.com/products/ministry-of-truth-steve-benen)

 - [MSNBC](https://www.msnbc.com/)
 - Steve Benen